akattelu/monkex/README.md

 # MonkEx

-Elixir verison of Monkey: a toy programming language implemented for learning purposes
+Elixir implementation of the Monkey programming language

 # Features